ckilb/product-designer-docs/customizations/index.md

 approach you don't modify the original source code files - you basically just use dependency injection to replace some of their logic.

+Read more about source code plugins [here](/customizations/plugins.html).

-## Source code modifications
+## Source code modifications 🔨

-Of course it's possible to directly modify the original source code and compile it again - so this is an option, too.
+Of course it's possible to directly modify the original source code files and compile it again - so this is an option, too.
 You could use this approach if you don't care about being compatible to future updates and you don't want to be forced into the DI architecture the _source code plugin approach_ requires.
 In general we don't recommend touching the source code directly - but, if you were thinking about writing your own